Applying for assistive technology

-- Clarify the purpose of the assistive technology application (the specific learning goals).
+- Clarify the purpose of the assistive technology application (the sstudent's specific learning goals).

-- Obtain baseline data to show what the student can and cannot do now (related to the specific learning goals).
+- Obtain baseline data to show what the student can and can't do now without the assistive technology (related to the specific learning goals).

-- Decide on the technology for trial - discuss options with your school, local specialists and the Assistive Technology Coordinator if required (don’t limit yourself to what you already know).
+- The team collectively decide on the technology items to trial including discussing options with your school, specialists and local Assistive Technology Coordinator if required (don’t limit yourself to what you already know).

-- Trial the assistive technology and record outcomes – most trials take one to two weeks.
-In complex cases this can take longer as you may need to trial different equipment options.
+- Trial the assistive technology and record student's learning outcomes — most trials take 1-2 weeks.
+In complex cases this can take longer as you may need to trial a variety of equipment options.

-- Collect a representative piece of work showing what the student is achieving at or near the end of the trial (post trial sample).
+- Collect a representative sample of work showing what the student is achieving at or near the end of the trial (post trial sample).

-- Attach analysed pre and post-trial work samples relevant to the application.
+- Attach analysed pre- and post-trial work samples relevant to the assistive technology application.

-- At the end of the trial you will know if you need to apply for assistive technology funding or not.
-Either you won’t go any further with your application because the trial results show that it is not the right equipment for the student or go to Step C and finish completing the Ministry of Education assessment application form.
+- At the end of the trial the team will know if you need to apply for assistive technology funding or not.
+Either you won’t go any further with your application because the trial results show that it's not the right equipment for the student, or you'll go to Step C and finish completing the Ministry of Education assessment application form.

 Step C – complete section 9-15

-- Select the most cost effective quote and attach it to the completed application.
-Write the details into section 9, completing all boxes exactly as set out.
+Get a cost-effective quote from a preferred supplier for the items required and attach to the application.
+Write the details into section 9, completing all boxes as they're set out.